fariasmateuss/community-user-profile/README.md

 Add your GitHub App's private key to the `.env.local` file.

-> P.S.: The token is used as the HTTP username.
+> Note: The token is used as the HTTP username.

 Start the server: